 When April Roller began making repeated trips to the restroom because of morning sickness and pregnancy-related dizziness, her supervisor told her that her employer did not "pay [her] to pee."
 Rather than accommodating her need for more frequent restroom visits, the supervisor offered to buy her a larger wastebasket "so that she could take care of vomiting without having to visit the bathroom or leave her seat."
 Similarly, a sales associate was denied permission to carry a water bottle, which she needed for her pregnancy-related urinary tract and bladder infections.
 A cashier was denied permission to use a stool, which she needed because her doctor had forbidden her to stand for more than six hours at a time because of pregnancy-related circulation problems.
 A nursing home activity director was denied accommodation when her doctor imposed lifting restrictions to prevent miscarriage, despite the fact that lifting was a minor part of her job with which her co-workers were willing to help.
 All four women eventually lost their jobs.

-"A Sip of Cool Water: Pregnancy Accommodation After the ADA Amendments Act,"
+A Sip of Cool Water: Pregnancy Accommodation After the ADA Amendments Act,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol32/iss1/4
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol32/iss1/4